top of page

 WILDLIFE ENCOUNTERS:

-Runners aren’t the only ones that enjoy the trails at Little Mountain Park.
-These trails are home to black bear, grizzly bear, cougar, bobcat, moose, deer, squirrel, etc. It is highly unlikely for a potential meeting with our furry friends but in the off chance of an encounter, they want as much to do with you as you want with them.
+Runners aren’t the only ones that enjoy the trails and area around Riverfront Nature Park.
+These trails are home to black bear, grizzly bear, cougar, bobcat, moose, deer, etc. It is highly unlikely for a potential meeting with our furry friends but in the off chance of an encounter, they want as much to do with you as you want with them.

-Several residents also bring their dogs to Little Mountain Park.
+Several residents also bring their dogs to the Riverfront Nature Park.
 None of the trails are designated off leash however, many dogs will be off leash and should be properly trained and behaved well.

 If wildlife activity has been reported on the course or near the course prior to, or on race day, the course may be modified.